-Financial loss Sample Clauses
+Financial loss Clause Samples

 Financial loss liability for economic loss not consequent upon bodily injury or damage except for nuisance, and the cover provided by the ‘Data Protection’ and ‘Libel and slander’ extension clauses under insured section B.

-Financial loss a. within a 48 hour period, the price per share of the Policyholder’s common stock decreases by 10% net of the change in the Standard & Poor’s Composite Index or any other comparable index used to measure the stock exchange in which the Policyholder lists its common stock; or
+Financial loss a. within a 48 hour period, the price per share of the Policyholder’s common stock decreases by 10% net of the change in the Standard & Poor’s Composite Index or any other comparable index used to measure the stock exchange in which the Policyholder lists its common stock; or b. a decrease greater than 20% in the consolidated revenues of the Policyholder.

 Financial loss.
 The Company or any of its Subsidiaries shall have a pre-tax financial loss of more than $15,000,000 on any one Project (as hereinafter defined), where such financial loss is calculated in accordance with generally accepted accounting principles, except that no accrual for estimated costs not yet incurred shall be included in the calculation of such loss.
-For purposes of this provision, a "Project" means all work related to one contract or a series of contracts related to the same project undertaken by a WGI Entity;
+For purposes of this provision, a "Project" means all work related to one contract or a series of contracts related to the same project undertaken by a WGI Entity; or

 Financial loss.
 Every monetary damage of the capital that is not caused by personal injury or property damage.